“Those who can, Do… Those who can’t, TEACH!”

 I ask myself all these questions and more.
 They are crucial when talking about an equipment purchase.
 But, they are absolutely critical when you start thinking about inviting someone to become a part of your company.
 Staffing changes are guaranteed to change the life of at least one person in your organization and as such shouldn’t be taken lightly.

 Someone new is going to turn his/her life upside down to join your organization.
-That person will be judged by his/her performance and his/her performance will be determined by how well he/she meets or exceeds your expectations.
+That person will be judged by his/her performance, which will be determined by how well he/she meets or exceeds your expectations.

 If you do, is the definition accurate?
 Does it adequately reflect both the role and the responsibilities for which this person will be held accountable?
 Or, have the roles and responsibilities changed over time without an appropriate redefinition of associated wants, needs and expectations?